Safety First This Holiday Season

 Save more!
 Enter your email below and be the first to know about our specials & promotions.

-Myrtle Beach HVAC & Refrigeration
+North Myrtle Beach HVAC & Refrigeration

-LHT Cooling, Heating & Refrigeration is a Myrtle Beach HVAC and commercial refrigeration company in South Carolina that services the Grand Strand.
-LHT services and repairs heat pumps, air conditioning units, heating units, furnaces, ventilation systems, indoor air quality, humidification, ductless systems, boilers, ice machines, reach-in coolers, walk-in coolers, blast chillers and refrigerated displays.
-LHT services all of the the Grand Strand of Myrtle Beach including North Myrtle Beach and Surfside Beach.
+LHT Cooling, Heating & Refrigeration is a North Myrtle Beach HVAC and commercial refrigeration company serving the South Carolina Grand Strand, Carolina Shores and North Carolina.
+LHT services and repairs heat pumps, heating units, air conditioning units, furnaces, ventilation systems, indoor air quality, humidifications, ductless systems, boilers, reach-in coolers, walk-in coolers, reach-in freezers, walk-in freezers, ice machines, blast chillers and refrigerated displays.

 © 2016 LHT Cooling & Heating